herrkris/wordpress-capistrano/README.md

 ### `bundle exec cap staging wordpress:db:push`
 Copy the local database to the staging server

-The tasks `wordpress:db:pull` and `wordpress:db:push` will find and the remote url and replaces it with your local url.
+The tasks `wordpress:db:pull` and `wordpress:db:push` will find the remote url and replaces it with your local url.
 So keeping your database in sync is a no brainer.

 ## Todo
 * Wordpress Multisite Deployment